Back to the home page

 Create an external backup of your documents1.
 Backup all your documents, pictures, music et cetera, on an external storage volume (DVD-RW, external USB hard disk, flash memory stick).

 Let Windows perform a disk check2.
 Make Windows perform an error check on the hard disk.
-In Windows 7, you can do that as follows:
+In Windows 10 and 11 the procedure is as follows:

 - Swipe in from the right edge of the screen and tap Search.
 Or if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search.
 Enter This PC in the search box, and then tap or click This PC.